 Our Tackling Child Poverty delivery plan set out a commitment to 'work towards introducing an income supplement within the lifetime of the delivery plan'.
 The Plan runs from 2018 to 2022.

-The Scottish Child Payment will be administered by Social Security Scotland through an application-based process, and will be paid on a four-weekly basis.
+Scottish Child Payment is administered by Social Security Scotland through an application-based process, and is paid on a four-weekly basis.